odpi/egeria/open-metadata-implementation/adapters/open-connectors/repository-services-connectors/open-metadata-collection-store-connectors/graph-repository-connector/README.md

 ## Under the hood
-Internally, the Graph Repository uses JanusGraph to create a graph database.
-The JanusGraph graph database and graph are automatically created and the graph schema and search indexes are automatically configured.
+Internally, the Graph Repository uses JanusGraph to create a graphName database.
+The JanusGraph graphName database and graphName are automatically created and the graphName schema and search indexes are automatically configured.

 The Graph Repository configures JanusGraph to use the berkeley embedded database and Lucene search indexes.